leokinnunen/GameProject/README.md

 This game was made by Leo Kinnunen in 29.1.2024-3.2.2024 Music and pixel art are made by Leo Kinnunen.

-The code is not perfect, especially considering the amount of stuff in the main function, but this game was finished in a hurry.
+Major bugfixes and cleaning up code done on 6.2.2024
+I will conitnue to update the game and add more features.

 You can download the game by downloading the Release.ZIP file from tags or releases.
 Extract the file.
 The application file (Rojekti.exe) is in the folder.
-Ignore windows defender
+Ignore windows defender.

+You can also build the project using visual studio.